airpair/git-powered-collaborative-blogging/post.md

 ## 1 Filling a gap with Social Authoring

 Thanks to StackOverflow's *Social Q&A* platform, we have a reliable, universal go-to for ***long tail*** software knowledge.
-"Long tail", meaning niche, often obsure things that need to be expressed in lots of words like "Ace Editor onChange event rendering performance with AngularJS".
+"Long tail" meaning niche topics that need to be found using lots of words like "Ace Editor onChange event rendering performance with AngularJS".
 On the **short** end of the spectrum, docs by Open Source creators and API companies provide excellent answers for most queries like "AngularJS Directive".
 But what about questions in between, like "How to Build a mobile chat system with Firebase?" or "Should I use AngularJS or Ember?".
-Independent posts scattered across the web are our best tools for answering ***medium tail*** queries like these.
-Unfortunately, unless you recognize an author, it can be hard to know if you're about to read the best or even a good peice on a given subject matter.

-Writing high quality ***long form technical content is hard***... and even harder to maintain.
-Yet with the accceleration of new frameworks spawning, ***there's necessity to cover more permutations of medium tail software knowledge *** with better tutorials, examples of technology in production and expert guides.
+Independent posts scattered across the web are our best tools for answering ***medium tail***.
+Unfortunately, unless you recognize an author, its hard to know if you're about to read the best or even a good peice on a given subject.
+From the publishers perspective, writing high quality ***long form technical content is hard***.
+Its even harder to maintain.
+Yet more and more frameworks are appearing faster and faster each year, so ***there's a growing demand to cover more permutations of medium tail software knowledge ***.

 The Social thing to work for Q&A on Stackoverflow.
-The Social thing worked for coding on GitHub.
-Can we step **authoring** up a notch with some social magic?
+It also worked for coding on GitHub.
+It even worked for long form encyclopedia content.
+Can we step developer authoring up a notch with some  stackoverflow-github-wikipedia hybrid Social magic?

 ### 1.1 Announcing Social Authoring on AirPair

 Pretty much anything part Git, or Octocat related is going to be cool.
 If you've already enjoyed some of the epic community posts that have gone viral on  AirPair, it gives me great pleasure knowing from today our community content is  about to get way more awesome, as ***authors can now work with readers using Forks and Pull Requests***.

 With our new *GitHub Powered Workflow*, we hope to usher collaboration that will enable more accurate and refined technical writing than ever